Witnesses describe shocking scene as Belleville grapples with overdose 'crisis' | CBC News

 "It continues to raise the alarm, but … the alarm has been ringing for a while now," Toumishey said.

-Leaders in Belleville first began sounding that alarm back in November during an earlier news conference amid another spate of overdose calls.
+Leaders in Belleville sounded that alarm in November during an earlier news conference amid another spate of overdose calls.

 On Tuesday, Mayor Neil Ellis said the city faces a "very serious drug problem, addictions and mental health crisis."